kaleidocore/WarpManager/README.md

 ```

 ## Custom loaders
 For smooth loading of heavy scenes you may want to create a custom loader.
-However, under this framework loader scenes are nothing special - just transition (warp) to your loader scene normally, load your target scene however you want and transition (warp) to it when ready.
+However, under this framework loader scenes are nothing special; just transition (warp) to your loader scene normally, load your target scene however you want and finally transition (warp) to it when ready.
+The example project demonstrates this pattern.